top of page

 Sprayed and anchor walls are typically used for taller cut heights exceeding 3.0m.
 Anchors crossing boundary lines will require consent from neighbouring properties.

-Suitable for: boundary walls
+Suitable for: Boundary walls

-Cut height limitations: over 3 meters
+Cut height limits: over 3 meters

 1. Clear vegetation and contour the soil bank